 When questioned about the manner in which the media reports these incidents, Ouya said the reporting from both the mainstream and social media has been largely insensitive and has enabled victim blaming and shaming.

 “The media must ask sensitive and relevant questions during conversations around gender-based violence.
 It must not ask questions that aim to portray the victim as deserving of the acts of violence,” she said.

 “These reactions have surely reflected the true state of our values as a nation and demonstrated the extent to which Kenyan men hate Kenyan women.
-The systemic oppression of women in Kenya is alive and well, if any of these senseless murders and misogynistic reactions are anything to go .”
+The systemic oppression of women in Kenya is alive and well, if any of these senseless murders and misogynistic reactions are anything to go by.”